Manuel V. Mendoza

-Manuel Verdugo Mendoza (June 15, 1922 – December 12, 2001) was a United States Army master sergeant who distinguished himself in World War II fighting the Germans in Italy.
-Nearly 70 years later and 12 years after his death, he was posthumously awarded the Medal of Honor.
+Manuel Verdugo Mendoza (June 15, 1922 – December 12, 2001) was a United States Army master sergeant and Medal of Honor recipient.

 Military service

-Mendoza, who was of Mexican American descent, joined the Army from Phoenix, Arizona, in November 1942 and served in World War II, during which his actions in Italy earned him the Medal of Honor.
-He later served in the Korean War as a master sergeant and was wounded in battle.
-He was honorably discharged and left the Army in 1953.
+Mendoza was drafted into the United States Army in November 1942.
+He reported for duty at Fort MacArthur, California, for basic training; before being sent to Camp Gruber, Oklahoma as a member of the 350th Infantry Regiment, 88th Infantry Division.
+He deployed with the regiment overseas on December 6, 1943, arriving in Casablanca, French Morocco on December 15.
+He, and the rest of the 88th Infantry Division, trained in Magenta, Algeria, in preparation for combat operations in Italy, until February 1944.
+On February 6, 1944, Mendoza landed with the 88th, in Naples, Italy.
+He first saw combat on March 11, 1944 when his regiment relieved a British infantry division on the GUSTAV Line.
+He participated in Operation Diadem in May 1944, seeing combat during the captures of Spigno, Mount Civita, Itri, Fondi, Raccagorga, and Anzio.
+He was present when the 88th Infantry Division entered Rome on June 4, 1944.
+Mendoza went on to see combat throughout the Arno Campaign in July–August 1944.
+He participated in the 88th Infantry Division's GOTHIC Line offensive in September 1944, including the capture of Mount Battaglia.
+After his heroic actions on October 4, 1944, he became known in his regiment as "The Arizona Kid".

+Mendoza was wounded on October 4, 1944 and would return to his unit in January 1945.
+He was present for the 1945 Spring Offensive, and entered Austria on the 30th of April 1945.
+The war ended while his unit linked up with the 103rd Infantry Division in Innsbruck.
+Mendoza would serve in the Occupation of Austria on the Morgan Line until September 1945 when he was discharged at the rank of Staff Sergeant.
+Soon after returning home he enlisted in the Arizona Army National Guard.
+He re-enlisted for active duty in 1948.
+He went on to serve in the Korean War, where he was wounded once again.
+He was honourably discharged in 1953.

 Medal of Honor action and citation

 Mendoza is credited with single-handedly breaking up a German counterattack on October 4, 1944, at Mt.
 Battaglia, Italy.
 He was originally awarded the Distinguished Service Cross for his bravery.

 Nearly 70 years would pass before his heroism was properly recognized with the Medal of Honor.
 That belated recognition came through the Defense Authorization Act, which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War who had been awarded the Distinguished Service Cross to see if they had been denied the Medal of Honor by prejudice.

 Mendoza was awarded the Medal of Honor by President Barack Obama in a March 18, 2014, ceremony in the White House.
 As Mendoza had died in 2001, his widow accepted his award.